Raphaelmos/Raphaelmos_site/README.md

 -Possible change of the palette colors <br>
 -Update it to 2024 with all the new projects made.<br>
 -Improve the projects part for a better look
+-Link the projects all together to make the web projects usable directly in the portfolio without having to go link after link
 ### Currently working on many types of landing sites